nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 ### Audit Trail ###

-{% include important.html content="As the GP Connect APIs are commissioned under the GPSoC Framework Provider and Consumer systems are expected to follow the standard 'IG Requirements for GP Systems V4' requirements." %}
+{% include important.html content="As the GP Connect APIs are commissioned under the GPSoC framework Provider and Consumer systems are expected to follow the standard 'IG Requirements for GP Systems V4' requirements." %}

 For implementers that don't have access to the GP SoC Framework / 'IG Requirements for GP Systems V4' requirements then the following extract of requirements covers the main audit trail requirements: